Test in a live environment

 The output is as follows:

-IronPDF also provides an easy option to extract all images from the parsed document.
-Here we will use previous example to see how easily the images are extracted from the PDF files.
+IronPDF also provides an easy option to extract all images from parsed documents.
+Here the tutorial will use the previous example to see how easily the images are extracted from the PDF files.

 License.setLicenseKey("YOUR-KEY");